Welcome to KidRated’s guide to the best things to do in London at Easter for kids and teens…

 Check website for selected dates and prices.
 All ages are welcome at the London Transport Museum but some restrictions apply for the in-person Hidden London Tours.

-Head to the Spring Fair at the Horniman Museum and Gardens in Forest Hill.
+Head to the Spring Fair at the Horniman Museum and Gardens in Forest Hill on the 19th April (11am – 4pm).
 You and the kids can enjoy seasonal games with live music, workshops, tours, an Easter bonnet parade and much more.
+Tickets are £6 and you need to book in advance.

 Click here….